-Exhibit Number Exhibit Title 4.1 Indenture dated as of February 14, 2005 between PDL and J.P.
+Exh Nun Exhibit Title 4.1 Indenture dated as of February 14, 2005 between PDL and J.P.
 Morgan Trust Company, National Association, as trustee.
 4.2 Registration Rights Agreement dated as of February 14, 2005 between PDL and Goldman, Sachs & Co., Citigroup Global Markets Inc. and UBS Securities LLC.
-5.1 : Legal opinion of DLA Piper Rudnick Gray Cary US LLP, counsel to the Registrant.
+5.1 Legal opinion of DLA Piper Rudnick Gray Cary US LLP, counsel to the Registrant.
 12.1 Statement Regarding Computation of Ratios.
 23.1 Consent of independent registered public accounting firm.
 23.2 Consent of independent registered public accounting firm.
 23.3 Consent of DLA Piper Rudnick Gray Cary US LLP (included in Exhibit 5.1 to this Registration Statement).
-24.1 Power of Attorney for George T. Jue (contained in the signature page hereof).
-24.2 Power of Attorney for other signatories of this Registration Statement on Form S-3 and amendments hereto.
+24.1 Power of Attorney for George T. Jue.
+24.2 × Power of Attorney for other signatories of this Registration Statement on Form S-3 and amendments hereto.
 25.1 Statement of Eligibility of the Trustee on Form T-1.
 Incorporate ed by reference to Exhibit 4.1 to Current Report on Form 8-K filed February 16, 2005.
 Incorporate ed by reference to Exhibit 4.2 to Current Report on Form 8-K filed February 16, 2005.
-Incorporate corporated by reference to Exhibit 5.1 to Registration Statement on Form S-3 filed April 8, 2005.
+Incorporate ed by reference to Exhibit 5.1 to Registration Statement on Form S-3 filed April 8, 2005.
+Incorporat ed by reference to signature page to Amendment No. 1 to Registration Statement on Form S-3 filed August 9, 2005.
 Incorporated by reference to signature page to Registration Statement on Form S-3 filed April 8, 2005.
 Incorporate ed by reference to Exhibit 25.1 to Registration Statement on Form S-3 filed April 8, 2005.